Tablerone’s #1 pinned tab is a crucial part of its design and currently can’t be closed. We are actively working on supporting a tab-less usage mode.

 We appreciate some people find it intrusive and annoying.
 However, the pinned tab implementation offers powerful capabilities which can’t be achieved in another way.

 - Back-up open tabs to prevent their loss

 Much like the OS Desktop, its usefulness lies in being a frequently visited temporary storage that can be used for reminders and quick access to things.

 Tablerone’s pinned tab is an essential part of a different kind of browsing workflow that makes past sessions visible, reminds you to get back to them, and enables you to quickly open them — simply through frequently visiting your Tablerone timeline.
 In a way, it’s a re-imagination of the old home page.

 Advantage of the #1 tab

-The #1 tab turned out to be an excellent home for a tab that controls other tabs.
-Especially because this enables it to be selected with a premium keyboard shortcut:
+The #1 tab is an excellent home for a tab that controls other tabs.
+Especially because it can be selected with a premium keyboard shortcut:

 [MacOS: ⌘+1 / Windows: Ctrl+1].

-Once selected, you can use the type-to-search feature to filter out the Tablerone timeline for any currently open or previously saved tab.
+Once selected, you can type-to-search, which will filter the timeline for currently open and previously saved tabs.

 We are reconsidering the current implementation and looking for a solution that will preserve the power-user ability without relying on a persistently pinned tab.